Electric power system: Power electronics

 Power electronics are semiconductor based devices that are able to switch quantities of power ranging from a few hundred watts to several hundred megawatts.
 Despite their relatively simple function, their speed of operation (typically in the order of nanoseconds) means they are capable of a wide range of tasks that would be difficult or impossible with conventional technology.
 The classic function of power electronics is rectification, or the conversion of AC-to-DC power, power electronics are therefore found in almost every digital device that is supplied from an AC source either as an adapter that plugs into the wall (see photo) or as component internal to the device.
 High-powered power electronics can also be used to convert AC power to DC power for long distance transmission in a system known as HVDC.
 HVDC is used because it proves to be more economical than similar high voltage AC systems for very long distances (hundreds to thousands of kilometres).
 HVDC is also desirable for interconnects because it allows frequency independence thus improving system stability.
 Power electronics are also essential for any power source that is required to produce an AC output but that by its nature produces a DC output.
 They are therefore used by photovoltaic installations.

-Power electronics also feature in a wide range of more exotic uses.
-They are at the heart of all modern electric and hybrid vehicles—where they are used for both motor control and as part of the brushless DC motor.
 Power electronics are also found in practically all modern petrol-powered vehicles, this is because the power provided by the car's batteries alone is insufficient to provide ignition, air-conditioning, internal lighting, radio and dashboard displays for the life of the car.
 So the batteries must be recharged while driving—a feat that is typically accomplished using power electronics.

 Some electric railway systems also use DC power and thus make use of power electronics to feed grid power to the locomotives and often for speed control of the locomotive's motor.
 In the middle twentieth century, rectifier locomotives were popular, these used power electronics to convert AC power from the railway network for use by a DC motor.
 Today most electric locomotives are supplied with AC power and run using AC motors, but still use power electronics to provide suitable motor control.
 The use of power electronics to assist with the motor control and with starter circuits, in addition to rectification, is responsible for power electronics appearing in a wide range of industrial machinery.
 Power electronics even appear in modern residential air conditioners allow are at the heart of the variable speed wind turbine.